manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/README.md

         Get-InstalledModule -Name SqlServer
         ```

-1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.3.255 or later.
+1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.4.63 or later.
 You need install Bicep and ensure it can be invoked from PowerShell.
 The recommended way to achieve that is to [install Bicep manually with PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell#manual-with-powershell).
 1. [SQL Server Management Studio](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.9.1 or later is recommended.

 ## Setup

 1. Clone/download the repository.
 1. Open a PowerShell session.
-1. In the PowerShell session, change the directory to the Setup folder within this demo's directory.
+1. In the PowerShell session, change the directory to the setup folder within this demo's directory.
 1. Run the setup.ps1 PowerShell script.
 1. When prompted, enter the following information:
     1. Your Azure subscription id.
 To determine your subscription id, see [Find your Azure subscription](https://docs.microsoft.com/en-us/azure/media-services/latest/setup-azure-subscription-how-to?tabs=portal).
     1. The project name.
 The resource group containing all your demo resources will have that name.
 The project name will also be used as a prefix for the names of all demo resources.
 Please use only lowercase letters and numbers for the project name and make sure it is unique.